jeffboody/libai/readme-nn.md

 	wi -= gamma*dL/dwi

-Recall that the loss function is defined in terms of the predicted output and desired training output so it is not possible to compute the desired gradient directly.
+Recall that the loss function is defined in terms of the predicted output and desired training output so it's not possible to compute the desired gradient directly.
 As a result, we must backpropagate the gradient from loss function to each function parameter by repeatedly applying